Module 2: Database to Complex XML¶

-- From the component palette's Connectivity tab under the Endpoints filter, click the "Postgres Database" connection you created in Module 1 to show associated activities below it:
+From the component palette's Connectivity tab under the Endpoints filter, click the "Postgres Database" connection you created in Module 1 to show the connection's activity types:

-- Drag a Database Query activity to the new component block within the workflow to create a new operation.
+Drag a Database Query activity type to the component drop zone on the design canvas to create an instance of a Database Query activity in a new operation.

 - Name: "Query Order Header & Order Detail Tables"

 - Select Table(s): Refresh the tables and select the

 - Link Keys: Click Assign.
 In the popup, drag